LiberTEM/LiberTEM/docs/source/udf/advanced.rst

     class SumSigUDF(UDF):
         def get_backends(self):
-            # Support all recommended array backends
+            # Support all recommended array backends in LiberTEM.
             # Please note that their APIs can differ so that comprehensive
-            # tests with all supported backends are required
+            # tests with all supported backends are required.
+Also, the list of
+            # supported backends in LiberTEM may grow in the future, which can
+            # require adaptations in an UDF that uses this constant.
             return self.BACKEND_ALL

         def get_result_buffers(self):